-All staff gather and move students to the oval to assemble n the designated evacuation area.
 All staff and students go to the CLOSEST room and follow normal procedures.

-Students are to line up in alphabetical order in their care class in their designated house area.
-Remain indoors, close and lock all windows and doors, draw all curtains Turn off all electrical appliances (lights, fans, computers, cooking appliances) Move away from all doors and windows, stay within the room All teachers and students are to be seated on the floor, under desks Any staff in staffrooms are to secure their staffrooms Everyone is to remain inside and wait for further instructions from Administration.
+- Remain indoors, close and lock all windows and doors, draw all curtains - Turn off all electrical appliances (lights, fans, computers, cooking appliances) - Move away from all doors and windows, stay within the room - All teachers and students are to be seated on the floor, under desks - Any staff in staffrooms are to secure their staffrooms - Everyone is to remain inside and wait for further instructions from Administration.
 An announcement will be made over the school's PA system when normal activities can resume.